greaterthan/Guide-to-Cobudgeting/use-case-outlandish.md

 There is no system integration with Cobudget - i.e. this is all a manual process.

+### _"Cobudget enables and encourages us to spend our surplus on long-term investment"_

 We have guidelines on the types of project that can be proposed through Cobudget and who can propose them.
 These guidelines change over time, depending on the strategic direction of the coop.
 At the start there was an explicit tech-for-good focus; more recently the emphasis has been on investing in Outlandish’s mission, particularly helping grow Outlandish’s business.

 When a project is fully-funded we run it as we would any other project.
 All the funds spent on the project are coded into our other systems, such that it is eventually accounted for as “noncommercial spending” in our accounting software \(Xero\) - i.e. it subtracts from our surplus.